ethpandaops/ethereum-package/README.md

   # VC (Validator Client) Specific flags
     # The type of validator client that should be used
-    # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
+    # Valid values are nimbus, lighthouse, lodestar, teku, prysm and vero
     # ( The prysm validator only works with a prysm CL client )
     # Defaults to matching the chosen CL client (cl_type)
     vc_type: ""